Mahnaz-Shemirani/TrimmomaticForLoop/README.md

 # TrimmomaticForLoop
-How to use trimmomatic for serial iteration
+# How to use trimmomatic for serial iteration

-#make a directory such as 'out' in the same forlder where raw data exist to save trimmed file
+# make a directory such as 'out' in the same forlder where raw data exist to save trimmed file
 # save path of trimmomatic in a variable for easiest use
-Trim='/PATH TO DIRECTORY/trimmomatic.jar'
+# Trim='/PATH TO DIRECTORY/trimmomatic.jar'

+# Trim UMIs from both R1 and R2:

 let i=1